2 English Teaching Assistant Award

 In line with Mission priorities and in support of the Government of Albania's educational reforms to introduce English at a very young age, the US Embassy considers the Fulbright English Teaching Assistantship (ETA) Program as an important tool to develop and strengthen English language instruction at Albanian elementary schools by establishing a native-speaker presence to provide part-time assistance for 16 teaching hours per week to permanent teaching staff.
 English Teaching Assistants work to improve students' English language abilities and knowledge of the United States' culture, and also help teachers integrate language teaching with cultural education.
 At the same time, they are integrated in the host community and gain from intensive cross-cultural interaction.
 Each host institution will tailor the assistantship to its language teaching needs and the grantee’s background, academic interests, and abilities, and will place the ETA under the supervision of a teacher-tutor.

-Grants will begin on September 10, 2023 with an end date of June 10, 2024.
+Grants will begin in September 2024 with an end date in June 2025.
 Please note that the academic year for the K-12 education system starts in mid-September and runs through mid June.
 However, exact dates are announced by the Ministry of Education in July of the same calendar year.

 Public Affairs Section Tirana (aka Post) will join the Fulbright EUR Pre-Departure Orientation to provide information to grantees prior to their arrival in the country, and also organize the in-country orientation including security and medical briefings upon grantees' arrival in the country.